 If there are additional slots available at the next Climate Projects Zoom-Case event, we will consider other initiatives as well.
 Please contact us to register your interest.

 What happens at the Climate Project Zoom-Case?

+The Zoom-Case will open with a short introduction to the Climate Leader Mentoring Program.
 About 10 minutes into the event, the moderator will hand over to the first person presenting their project.

 How do I prepare my slides?